lbetz/vagrant-icinga-book/README.md

     $ vi hieradata/fornax.yaml
       profile::icinga2::master::manage_config: false

-# Description of virual machines
+# Description of virtual machines

 All machines are located to one of two networks.
 The internal network `icinga-book.local` (172.16.1.0/24) is connected to the dmz `icinga-book.net` (172.16.2.0/24) via the default gateway `draco`.